-Louisiana district shall include all of the state of Louisiana.
+Louisiana district shall include all of the state of Louisiana and the church in Columbia, Mississippi.

 South Carolina-Georgia district shall include all of the state of South Carolina and all of the state of Georgia except the church in Mineral Springs, Georgia, which shall be in the Tennessee district.